Find Trade Colleges

 The school doesn’t accept everyone who applies - it has an acceptance rate of 70%.
 Around 29% of accepted students are men, and 70% are women.

-29% of UH Manoa students take out loans to afford college costs.
+Roughly 29% of students at UH Manoa take out loans to pay for college.
 The average amount of student loans is $6,474 a year.
-The school reports a student loan default rate of 1.4% which is much lower than the average rate of 10.8%!
+UH Manoa has a 1.4% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #12